Our work is only possible through the generosity of private philanthropy. Find out how you can support our mission and can contribute to our work.

 Prior to the Russian intervention that commenced on 30 September, the direction of the war appeared to be going badly for the Assad regime.
 The rebels were on the verge of breaking into the regime heartland in Latakia Province.
 The Russian intervention was in the first instance intended to prevent this eventuality.
 It succeeded.
 As of now, it appears that none of the sides can be defeated by another.
 Assad, with Russian guarantees, can no longer be destroyed militarily.
 But the rooted and popular rebellion is also unlikely to be defeated conclusively by the stretched forces of the regime and its allies.
 IS, meanwhile, is slowly losing ground but does not appear currently to be close to final defeat.

-This paper will observe the latest events in the war, trace the direction of western policy towards it and conclude with some suggestions for a more coherent western approach.
+This report will observe the latest events in the war, trace the direction of western policy towards it and conclude with some suggestions for a more coherent western approach.